-At its latest meeting, in March 2021, the ECB caught the markets by surprise, announcing "a significant increase in purchases over the next quarter".
-These are therefore larger temporary asset purchases, accompanying verbal interventions to cushion any "undesirable monetary tightening".
-Higher rates (in longer-dated bonds) were considered a risk to financial conditions.
-Consensus estimates point to an intervention range of between EUR 60 and 100 billion, far exceeding the more recent rates.
-The ECB is attempting to "draw a line" against the Fed's policy on the grounds of the "different timing of fiscal stimulus" (Biden's plan is already in place in the US, whereas the eurozone's Next Generation EU recovery fund is still pending).
+At its latest meeting, in March 2021, the ECB caught the supported by an accommodative fiscal and monetary markets by surprise, announcing "a significant increase in policy stance purchases over the next guarter".
+These are therefore larger temporary asset purchases, accompanying verbal interventions In China, economic activity was stronger than expected in the to cushion any "undesirable monetary tightening".
+Higher rates fourth guarter, suggesting that the recovery from the pandemic (in longer-dated bonds) were considered a risk to financial is continuing.
+Activity recovered swiftly thanks to the increase conditions.
+Consensus estimates point to an intervention range in production, driven by public investment and strong external of between EUR 60 and 100 billion. far exceeding the more demand.
+Overall, the Chinese economy has returned to its prerecent rates.
+The ECB is attempting to "draw a line" against the pandemic growth path.
+Fed's policy on the grounds of the "different timing of fiscal China's GDP grew 2.3% in 2020 and the latest high frequency stimulus" (Biden's plan is already in place in the US, whereas the eurozone's Next Generation EU recovery fund is still pending).